Bulld0z3r/zcash-proxy/README.md

 #### Sharding

 If you want to run many proxy instances with a single daemon use unique `nonceOffset` per instance.

+#### Stats API

+All the stats are available in JSON format at `http://your.host:8080/stats` URI.
+Change `your.host` to a frontend hostname or IP address.

 #### DevFee